 The best type of bike to use for rugby sprinting workouts is a spinning bike with a large, heavy flywheel and fitted with toe straps.
 These provide a smooth pedaling action and plenty of resistance for even the strongest rugger’s legs to work against.
 In addition, changing resistance is quick and easy.
 Don’t worry though – any exercise bike will do in a pinch so use whatever you’ve got.

 Get the most from your bike-based sprint workout by using a serving of Twitch-Faster before you start.

 Workout 1 – upside down Tabatas

-Tabata training is brutal, and a very efficient way to improve anaerobic and aerobic fitness.
+Tabata training is brutal, and a very efficient way to improve anaerobic fitness.
 Ironically, it was first performed using an exercise bike.
 The traditional Tabata method uses 20 second intervals punctuated with 10 second rests repeated eight times to total four minutes.

 While this approach is undeniably tough, leg speed and workout quality can quickly drop as fatigue sets in.